John E. Rankin: Election to Congress

 Since passage of a new constitution in 1890 that effectively disenfranchised African Americans, Mississippi had become a one-party state dominated by Democrats.

 Roosevelt signing the Rural Electrification Act in 1935, with Rankin (left) and Senator George W. Norris (R-Nebraska) (right).

 In 1920, Rankin ran once again for a seat in the U.S. House of Representatives, challenging Democratic incumbent Ezekiel Candler.
 During the campaign, Rankin pledged to support national Jim Crow laws, using his newspaper as a venue to promote his candidacy.
 With the support of the local labor unions, Rankin defeated Candler in a runoff.
 Rankin would serve sixteen consecutive terms (March 4, 1921 - January 3, 1953) as Mississippi's First District Representative.

 Southern clout

 Appointed to the Census Committee as a freshman congressman, Rankin played an important role in opposing a reapportionment bill that would have reduced the representation of Mississippi, as well as one to reduce the overall representation of the South.
 Both bills were based on the fact that Southern states had disenfranchised most of their black voters but kept apportionment based on total population in each state, resulting in outsize representation for their white populations.
 The powerful Democrats consistently defeated northern representatives' effort to reduce southern apportionment.

+Bid for House speakership

+In 1932, Rankin (at the time identified with the progressive wing of the Democratic Party) stood as a candidate for Speaker of the House.
+In the end, Rankin lost, gaining only 20 votes compared to 166 votes for the victor Henry T. Rainey and 112 for Rainey’s main rival John McDuffie.